ursjoss/lola-sumup/README.md

   - `Kommission MiTi`: Commission on `Gross Card MiTi` (including commission on tips) [`MiTi_Commission`]
   - `Netto Karte MiTi`: Net income from menus paid by card [`Net MiTi (MiTi) Card`]
 - Netting with LoLa
-  - `Net Total Karte`: Net card payments concerning Mittagstisch (Sales from meals, tips, sales of LoLa goods paid via card) [`Net Paymnet SumUp MiTi`]
+  - `Net Total Karte`: Net card payments concerning Mittagstisch (Sales from meals, tips, sales of LoLa goods paid via card) [`Net Payment SumUp MiTi`]
   - `Verkauf LoLa (80%)` 80% of net sales lola goods [-`Net MiTi (LoLA) - Share LoLa`]
   - `Gesponsort` LoLa sponsored reductions (2.00 per Meal) [`Sponsored Reductions`]
   - `Überweisung`: Net Payment LoLa to Mittagstisch [`Debt to MiTi`]

 ### Accounting Report

-The purpose of the accounting export is to provide the relevant information on monthly level to the book-keeper.
+The purpose of the accounting export is to provide the relevant information on a monthly level to the bookkeeper.

 The columns of the resulting accounting.xlsx file are defined as follows: